havenfricke/Fullstack-Indentity-Vite-React-Express-Auth0/Client/README.md

   }
 }
 ```
-We would remove username if we want to let the user change it, as we do not want it to sync with data passed back to us from Auth0.
+Remove username if letting the user change it is desired, as we do not want it to sync with data passed back to us from Auth0.
 We want this application to store that information (in the database).
 ```registerOrSyncUser()``` is called in App.jsx:
 ```
 // App.jsx